SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - The centroids (center points) of these clusters can represent ideal locations for new departments, such as Minor Injury Units (MIUs), to help spread out the patient load and make care more accessible.

 ### K-Means Clustering: Usage
- - 1. Collecting Patient Data: Gather patient location data using coordinates (Pat_X, Pat_Y).
+ <b>1.
+Collecting Patient Data:</b> Gather patient location data using coordinates (Pat_X, Pat_Y).
 These represent where patients are distributed geographically.
- - 2. Applying K-Means Clustering: Use the K-Means algorithm to group patients into clusters based on their locations.
+ <b>2.
+Applying K-Means Clustering:</b> Use the K-Means algorithm to group patients into clusters based on their locations.
 The number of clusters (K) corresponds to the number of new departments we aim to explore.
- - 3. Identifying Optimal Sites: The centroids of these clusters represent the best potential locations for new departments, positioned to serve the highest number of patients efficiently.
+ <b>3.
+Identifying Optimal Sites:</b> The centroids of these clusters represent the best potential locations for new departments, positioned to serve the highest number of patients efficiently.
- - 4. Validation: Evaluate whether these locations improve patient access by reducing travel times and balancing patient loads across existing and proposed sites.
+ <b>4.
+Validation:</b> Evaluate whether these locations improve patient access by reducing travel times and balancing patient loads across existing and proposed sites.

 <p>The Images below illustrate how the K-Means Clustering works.
 The smaller circles are the Pat_X and Pat_Y.
 While the bigger circles are centroids.
 The website below can be used as a tool to demostrate how we will implement it.
 Illustration of K-Means Clustering Workflow: </p>
- - Initialization: Begin with all patient points (small circles) ungrouped.
+ - <b>Initialization:</b> Begin with all patient points (small circles) ungrouped.
 Randomly place a specified number of centroids (representing potential new departments).
 In this example, there are 3 centroids.
- - Assigning Points to Clusters: Each patient point is assigned to the closest centroid.
+ - <b>Assigning Points to Clusters:</b> Each patient point is assigned to the closest centroid.
 The points take the same color as their nearest centroid, forming temporary clusters.
- - Updating Centroids: Calculate the mean of all points in each cluster.
+ - <b>Updating Centroids:</b> Calculate the mean of all points in each cluster.
 Move the centroid to this new, more optimal position.
- - Reassignment of Points: Points are reassigned to the updated centroids based on proximity.
+ - <b>Reassignment of Points:</b> Points are reassigned to the updated centroids based on proximity.
 Colors are adjusted to reflect the new cluster assignments.
- - Iteration: Steps 3 and 4 are repeated until centroids stabilize, meaning their positions no longer change.
+ - <b>Iteration:</b> Steps 3 and 4 are repeated until centroids stabilize, meaning their positions no longer change.
- - Result: Once stable, the final centroid positions represent the optimal locations for new sites or departments.
+ - <b>Result:</b> Once stable, the final centroid positions represent the optimal locations for new sites or departments.

 <b>From youtube channel: TheDataPost | Link to Video: https://www.youtube.com/watch?v=R2e3Ls9H_fc </b>
 <b>K-Means Clustering website from youtube channel: TheDataPost https://www.naftaliharris.com/blog/visualizing-k-means-clustering</b>